mountaineerbr/shellChatGPT/README.md

     chatgpt.sh -cc -m gpt-4-vision-preview '!img path/to/image.jpg'

-Alternatively, set the image paths / URLs at the end of the prompt interactively:
+Alternatively, set the image paths / URLs at the end of the prompt:

     chatgpt.sh -cc -m gpt-4-vision-preview

     [...]
-    Q: In this first user prompt, what can you see? | https://i.imgur.com/wpXKyRo.jpeg
+    Q: In this first user prompt, what can you see?  https://i.imgur.com/wpXKyRo.jpeg

 **TIP:** Run chat command `!info` to check model configuration!

-**DEBUG:** Set `option -VV` to see the raw JSON request body.
+**DEBUG:** Set `option -V` to see the raw JSON request body.

+#### Text, PDF, Doc, and URL Dumps

+To make an easy workfow, the user may add a filepath or URL to the end of the prompt.
+The file is then read and the text content appended to the user prompt.
+This is a basic text feature that works with any model.

+    chatgpt.sh -cc

+    [...]
+    Q: What is this page: https://example.com

+    Q: Help me study this paper. ~/Downloads/Prigogine\ Perspective\ on\ Nature.pdf

+In the **second example**, the _PDF_ will be dumped as text.

+For PDF text dump support, `poppler/abiword` is required.
+For _doc_ and _odt_ doc files, `LibreOffice` is required.
+See **Optional Packages** section.

+Also note that file path containing whitespaces must be **blackslash-escaped**.

 #### File Picker and Shell Dump

 The `/pick` command opens a file picker (usually a command-line file manager).
 The selected file's path will be appended to the